Sustainability

 Identifying sustainability risks

-We define “sustainability high risk” as a situation in which suppliers human rights, labor, or environmental practices are inadequate and are likely to have a significant negative impact on our business activities, such as human rights violations that could affect our corporate reputation, poor labor conditions that could reduce the quality of our products and services, or violations of environmental or labor-related laws and regulations.
+We define “sustainability high risk” as a situation in which suppliers' human rights, labor, or environmental practices are inadequate and are likely to have a significant negative impact on our business activities, such as human rights violations that could affect our corporate reputation, poor labor conditions that could reduce the quality of our products and services, or violations of environmental or labor-related laws and regulations.

-Risk Rank | Evaluation Score | FY2021 | Description |
+| Risk Rank | Evaluation Score | Description |

-Rank A | Total 86% or greater | 40% | Suppliers able to act at the level required by our Supplier Code of Ethical Conduct. |
+| Rank A | Total 86 or greater with no applicable significant risk items | Suppliers able to act at the level required by our Supplier Code of Ethical Conduct. |

-Rank B | Total 66-85% | 29% | There are items where suppliers are not acting at the required level of our Supplier Code of Ethical Conduct, but voluntary improvements are made. |
+| Rank B | Total 66-85 with no applicable significant risk items | There are items where suppliers are not acting at the required level of our Supplier Code of Ethical Conduct, but voluntary improvements are made. |

-Rank C | Total 65% or under with no significant risk items | 18% | Need to monitor the status of items for which suppliers are not acting at the required level of our Supplier Code of Ethical Conduct based on the improvement plan. |
+| Rank C | Total 65 or lower with no applicable significant risk items | Need to monitor the status of items for which suppliers are not acting at the required level of our Supplier Code of Ethical Conduct based on the improvement plan. |

-Rank D (high-risk) |
+| Rank D (high-risk) |

-Total 65% or under with no significant risk items achieved | 13% | Items that are not performed at the required level of our Supplier Code of Ethical Conduct (some items in human rights, labor, environment) are considered potentially risky and a corrective action plan needs to be created. |
+Total 65 or lower with applicable significant risk items | Items that are not performed at the required level of our Supplier Code of Ethical Conduct (some items in human rights, labor, environment) are considered potentially risky and a corrective action plan needs to be created. |

 Supporting improvement activities

-Type of risk | Contents | Number of supported suppliers for improvement in FY2021 |
+| Type of risk | Contents | Number of supported suppliers for improvement in FY2025 |

 Improved guidance rate |

-Environmental Risks | No specific quantified reduction targets have been set for GHG emissions. | 3 companies |
+| Environmental Risks | Emission status is not visualized or no specific quantified reduction targets have been set for GHG emissions. | 7 companies | |

 Conduct supplier visits